How Catholic Charities Helps Older Adults

-Senior Housing Communities provides affordable owner-built and managed senior apartment communities that are conveniently located throughout the Baltimore region
+Senior Communities provides affordable owner-built and managed senior apartment communities that are conveniently located throughout the Baltimore region.

-Senior Support Services provides residents of Catholic Charities senior housing buildings with meals and assistance with housekeeping, laundry and basic activities of daily living.
+Senior Support Services provides residents of Catholic Charities Senior Communities with meals and assistance with housekeeping, laundry and basic activities of daily living.